Do they respond?

 - Please ensure that School Budgets are posted on the district website for the public similar to the examples I provided in my September 17th email.

 - It is unacceptable for the school board to accept excuses from Superintendent Critchlow as to why things can't be accomplished in our school district when they are being done in other school districts in the area and across the state.
-Superintendent Critchlow responded to my email sent to the board stating that "We simply just do not have the staff to accommodate all requests and suggestions." in respect to providing the later materials updates on the website or into the board meeting packets after the board meeting.
+Superintendent Critchlow responded to my email sent to the board stating that "We simply just do not have the staff to accommodate all requests and suggestions." in respect to providing the late materials updates on the website or into the board meeting packets after the board meeting.
 It is her job to ensure that these materials are provided to the public.
 You need to hold her accountable and make sure she is doing her job.
 Providing year after year pay raises while making excuses for not being able to accomplish things does not look good to the public.

 - In speaking with an accountant friend of mine and former state auditor, he stated that writing checks to individuals for startup cash lunches and concessions stands would throw up a big red flag during and audit.
 His recommendation during an audit would be that those checks be written to the banking institution for cash and then dispersed to the schools.